-As a general antiques dealer Hoogendijk offers a comprehensive collection.
-Oriental porcelain, Delftware, silver, glass, tapestries, paintings and objets d'art.
+As a general antiques dealer Hoogendijk offers a comprehensive collection of furniture, Oriental porcelain, Delftware, silver, glass, tapestries, paintings and objets d'art.

 For over 28 years the late 19th-century countryhouse "t Benthuys” in Baarn was the atmosphere in which Pieter Hoogendijk presented his collection of art and antiques.
-In May 2007 he relocated to a modern building in Naarden, a functional setting for his collection of mainly 18th century French and Dutch veneered furniture.
+In May 2007 he relocated to a modern building in Naarden and since 2019 he is located in Hilversum.
 Over the years he has traded some of the richest Dutch pieces of furniture from the 18th century by the hand of the Amsterdam Cabinet maker Andries Bongen and his The Hague colleague, Matthijs Horrix.
-As a general antiques dealer Hoogendijk offers a comprehensive collection.
-Oriental porcelain, Delftware, silver, glass, tapestries, paintings and objets d'art.
+As a general antiques dealer Hoogendijk offers a comprehensive collection of furniture, Oriental porcelain, Delftware, silver, glass, tapestries, paintings and objets d'art.
 Additionally he has been fascinated by Eastern and European lacquer work since an early age.

 The list of museums and private collections that Hoogendijk enriched with masterpieces is as impressive as diverse: a silver tazza by Christiaen van Vianen, a painting with a religious representation of Jean-Léon Gérôme and a Japanese lacquer coffer which is now is the collection of the Groninger Museum.
 His sales to the Royal Museum Het Loo include two side tables and a set of seven 17th-century tapestries with mythological hunting scenes.
 Recently, the Rijksmuseum acquired a highly unusual and large Dutch Louis XV cabinet which came from Hoogendijks collection.